The Social Dilemma Manipulates You With Misinformation As It Tries To Warn You Of Manipulation By Misinformation

 But it's also the same thing any company has tried to do in the past through... advertising.
 One theme that runs throughout the film, and is dead wrong, is the idea that social media advertising can somehow "control" you.
 And... uh... no. Come on.
 Social media advertising is a joke.
 Can it better target some ads?
 Sure thing, and if those ads target stuff you actually find useful, then... that's a good thing?
 But, most social media advertising is still garbage.
 It's why so many of us block or ignore ads.
 Because they're still just not that good.

 The film is really designed to showcase Tristan Harris, who probably takes up 1/3 of the screen time.
 Tristan made his name by being the internal "ethicist" at Google for a little while before setting out on his own to become the high prophet of "internet companies are trying to manipulate us!"
 But, as others have pointed out, Tristan has a habit of vastly exaggerating things, or being misleading himself.
 As just one example, highlighted by Antonio Garcia-Martinez in his must-read dismantling of the film, is that Harris argues that we didn't have these same problems with earlier technologies -- like the bicycle.
-But as Antonio points out, there was, in fact, quite a large moral panic about the bicycle.
+But as Antonio points out, there was, in fact, quite a large moral panic about the bicycle, and the Pessimist's Archive makes the point quite clearly in this little clip:

+Will be interesting to see how The Social Dilemma carefully navigates history of unfounded tech fears to make a convincing cas... (via our newsletter https://t.co/ZHiSoMlsYZ) pic.twitter.com/MHeyuOYywp

 As we've discussed for years, pretty much every new form of technology or entertainment -- including the waltz, chess, the telephone and more -- have resulted in similar moral panics, almost none of which proved to be accurate.